AaltoSciComp/NoBSC/content/index.rst

 Schedule (general plan)
 -----------------------

-* Day 0 (Su, 1 Feb 2026): If anyone arrives early, grilling dinner in a Finnish forest.
+* Day 0 (Su, 1 Feb 2026): If anyone arrives early, grilling dinner in a Finnish forest (if enough people want to brave the cold).
 * Day 1 (Mo, 2 Feb 2026): Finnish RSE meetup
 * Day 2 (Tu, 3 Feb 2026): RSE/NoBSC day: events, lunch, evening dinner, some social activities scattered between.
 * Day 3 (We: 4 Feb 2026): events 9-12, lunch.

-Sessions:
+Sessions known so far:

+* Plenty of time for :doc:`submitted events <program-submissions>` and networking.

 * **Cool things and problems:** each organization presents three cool things they have done lately and three problems they are facing right now.
 This serves as a basis for networking during the rest of the event.

+* **Panel discussion with junior computational researchers**: Panel discussions are usually full of the most senior people the organizers can find.
+In this discussion, we'll hear from junior researchers, about how usable they find computing systems and the onboarding process.

 Practical info
 --------------

+See :doc:`practical-info`.

 **Location:** Dipoli, Aalto University, Espoo, Helsinki area, Finland

-**Price:** Free, there is no registration fee but also you don't get food or anything provided.
-Aalto Scientific Computing sponsors the facalities
+**Price:** Free (you pay your own food) or at-cost (depending on the number of registrations).
+Aalto Scientific Computing sponsors the facilities.

 **Food:** Reservations at restaurants in the campus area.